gopi487krishna/proposal-gsoc-2020/README.md

 }
 else{

-// Create an instance of unknown_extention class ( This class needs to be created in code.
-It can only read the header and store it and provide
+// Create an instance of unknown_extention class ( This class is similar to others but the only difference is that it can store only header information and tell us how many bits to skip.
+// If parsing header was si
 }